Leadership: Executive Body

-Mr Hussain is the director of Procurement, Estates and Management Services, and Road Safety programme.
+Mr Hussain is the director of administration and road safety.
 A graduate of Police Staff College, UK, Mr Hussain worked in a variety of law enforcement capacities.
-He was superintendent of police in seven districts, as well as the Additional Inspector General of Bangladesh Police and Commissioner of Dhaka Metropolitan Police.
-Previously, he served as Lieutenant to Major in the Pakistan and Bangladesh Army.
-Mr Hussain’s other positions include chairman of Bangladesh Road Transport Authority, and team leader of the Community Road Safety Initiatives Project of the World Bank.
+He was the superintendent of police in seven districts, as well as the additional inspector general of Bangladesh Police and commissioner of Dhaka Metropolitan Police.
+Previously, he served as lieutenant to major in the Pakistan and Bangladesh armies.
+Mr Hussain’s previous positions include chairman of Bangladesh Road Transport Authority and the team leader of the community road safety initiatives project of World Bank.

-He has received different awards, including the Good Service Badge of Bangladesh Police in 1994, and the Prince Michael International Road Safety Award, UK in 2002.
+He has received different awards, including the Good Service Badge of Bangladesh Police (1994), and the Prince Michael International Road Safety Award, UK (2002).

-Ms Minj joined BRAC in April 2009 and she is the director of Community Empowerment Programme, and Integrated Development Programme.
+Ms Minj joined BRAC in April 2009 and she is the director of Community Empowerment Programme, Integrated Development Programme and Targeting the Ultra Poor Programme.
 She has obtained her Master’s degree (MSc) in Zoology and completed her postgraduate level diploma in Project Planning and Management from IDPM, Manchester University, UK.
 She started her career with Caritas Bangladesh as programme officer of Child Care and Orphanage Management programme from August 1987 to January 1991, after which she served as the project coordinator of Integrated Women’s Development Programme for about 12 years (January 1991-April 2002) in the same organisation.

 Thereafter, she joined with CARE Bangladesh and served in different promoted positions with different capacities, such as gender advisor – Programming, Coordinator for Gender Equity and Diversity, and finally as the head of Human Resource and Gender Equity and Diversity during April 2002 - March 2009 .
 In between, she also served as a social worker with Camden Cross Roads, London and volunteer support to CAFOD, UK.